gambol99/embassy/README.md

 #### **Service Descriptor**
 -------

-Service descriptors are read from the environment variables of the container, they MUST be prefixed with 'BACKEND_' and the rest is up to you.
+Service descriptors are read from the environment variables of the container; by default these must be prefixed with BACKEND_ though you can change this on the command line.

 The descriptor itself has the following format;

-    BACKEND_NAME=<SERVICE_NAME>;<PORT>
+    PREFIX_NAME=<SERVICE_NAME>;<PORT>

     consul
     BACKEND_REDIS_SERVICE=redis.master;6379